Skip to main content

 Bytelloom-staff

-But video diaries raise practical questions written journals don't.
+Video diaries also raise practical questions written journals don't.
 Where do you store terabytes of footage?
 What happens if YouTube deletes your account?
 Will you actually rewatch 500 hours of yourself talking?
-This guide addresses what video diaries actually require, not just why they sound appealing.
+This guide covers what video diaries really require, not just why they sound appealing.

 Article Snapshot

-• Privacy risks are real: private YouTube videos have accidentally gone public; local backups essential
+• Privacy risks are real.
+Private YouTube videos have accidentally gone public, so local backups matter

 • Most people rarely rewatch unless videos mark specific milestones or major life events